Skip to content

 The four abstractions describe what is inside an agentic system.
 The package system describes how it is organised and made available across files and projects.

 A package is a folder with an lllm.toml manifest.
-It declares where your prompts, configs, tactics, and proxies live, and LLLM handles discovery, namespacing, and lazy loading from there.
+It declares where your prompts, tools, configs, tactics, and proxies live, and LLLM handles discovery, namespacing, and lazy loading from there.
 All resources are addressable by a namespaced URL:

 my_pkg.prompts:research/system